 And if you've got a great question, present it along with the other three!

 Court your wife by custom designing one date night per month for the rest of the year.
 Give her this gift written on a card in an envelope or in a gift bag.
 Then open your calendars and schedule them.
 There’s only one rule: No sporting events unless you both enjoy going together!

 Then begin to think about your wife’s interests, passions, and gifts.
 My wife, Barbara, is an artist who loves to paint (oil and water color paintings, rooms in our home, furniture), read (history, art, theology, faith hero stories, and great fiction), and garden.
 All those give me clues to the types of creative dates she might like.
 Ask your wife to suggest places and activities she’d enjoy.

-For married men: Is there a major decision that you’ve been slipping, sliding, been passive about or just flat out resisting?
-Something she’s been wanting your family to do, an upgrade to your home or going to church together.
+For married men: Is there a major decision that you’ve been slipping, sliding, or just flat out resisting?
+Something she’s been wanting your family to do, an upgrade to your home or going to church together?
 Face your indecision and evaluate why you are stuck.
 Talk with her about it and find a way to accomplish this goal or dream of hers.
 Trust God to help you push through and show her you love her.